kensipe/mesos-dns/README.md

   ```

 __Warnings__
-* make sure that mesos-dns is uses a port that is not blocked
+* make sure that mesos-dns uses a port that is not blocked